ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 - Test the model in the whole data set as well as social media posts.
 - Create a recommendation system to the user based on reviews
 - Create a dashboard for guests and hotels to easily get information about hotels.
+- Compare the word clouds of every hotel in Europe to Britannia International Hotel Canary Wharf.

 ## Repository Content